Neihtq/fasecure/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-This project was developed in the context of the advanced practical course "Application Challenges for Machine Learning on the example of IBM Power AI" at the Technical University of Munich.
-Our task was to build a complete face recognition system.
+![Product Name Screen Shot][product-screenshot] Facsecure is an application that simulates an access control system through face recognition.
+This project provides the whole training pipeline for training a model with an own selected dataset.
+On top of this, an application utilizes the model as the core of the facial recognition backend logic.

-During the project we came up with an additional pseudo real world use case.
-The idea is to use face recognition to let the a computer or laptop automatically lock if the registered owneder does not appear in front of the camera within a given time frame.
-While this makes it more comfortable for the user, it is also helpful against data theft.
+Facesecure was developed in the context of the advanced practical course "Application Challenges for Machine Learning on the example of IBM Power AI" at the Technical University of Munich.
+Our mian task was to build a complete facial recognition system.

 ## Face Recognition Pipeline
 The main focus of this project is implementation of the face verification.
 For that we used the implementation described in the paper ["FaceNet: A Unified Embedding for Face Recognition and Clustering"](https://arxiv.org/abs/1503.03832).